minimapletinytools/potatoforest/README.md

 8 pawns
 ```

-In a future version, expressions will be more powerful (see future section below).
+This document also outlines a more powerful language for expressions to be implemented in a future version (see future section below).

 ### Recipes
 Recipes are defined with the following fields